 Understand Latin American Meeting Dynamics

-In the U.S., business meetings generally stick to a strict schedule and aim to minimize personal chatter and small talk.
+Business meetings generally stick to a strict schedule in the U.S. and aim to minimize personal chatter and small talk.
 The opposite is true in Latin America, where business professionals often mix personal conversation with business dealings.
-Expect some meetings to run long to make room for small talk and personal banter and realize that this can help cultivate stronger relationships.
+Expect some meetings to run long to make room for small talk and personal banter, and realize that this can help cultivate stronger relationships.

 Time Is More Fluid in Latin America

-In the US, if you show up right on time for a meeting’s scheduled start time you may as well be late in some cases; punctuality is very important in the American business world.
+In the US, if you show up right on time for a meeting’s scheduled start time, you may as well be late in some cases; punctuality is essential in the American business world.
 In Latin American countries, time is more fluid, and it is not outside the norm for some meeting members to arrive after scheduled start times, sometimes as much as 30 minutes.
-In some countries and social situations, it’s more rude to be on time than it is to be “late.”
+In some countries and social situations, it’s ruder to be on time than it is to be “late.”

 Looking for Latin American Call Center Services?